ps-nithin/my-kgb/README.md

 # my-kgb
-Search menu from its description.
+Android app to search finacle menu from its description.